Nabanita29/Smart_Room/README.md

 `pip install jupyter`

-## Project Content / Use of Data Science for
+## Project Content / Use of Data Science for Electricity control
 The scripts in this repository provide functionality for:

 1. Handling missing data, scaling numerical values, encoding categorical values.